You are currently viewing You Can Look Stylish in Down Clothes

 8. Accentuate your waist with a belt or look for a down piece that has features like a drawstring to give at least the idea of a waist.

-10. Don’t make the mistake to buy the down coat that is tight to offset the weight that the down coat adds.
-There are two reasons for buying a coat that has at least an inch (2.54 cm) ease.
-First, you will look like a sausage on the grill shortly before bursting when your down item has no ease.
-That look is never, ever stylish.
-Second, squeezing out every little air package between you and the down item also squeezes out the air between the downs.
-However, air has a great insulating effect.
-Thus, your body heat would be conducted within short time to the outside and counteract to why you wear a down piece in the first place.
-Furthermore, this squeezing will break the downs and leads to premature aging of the down item, i.e., you would have to buy a new down piece earlier than necessary.
+10. Don’t buy a down coat that is tight to offset the weight that a down coat adds.
+The reasons for buying a coat with at least an inch (2.54 cm) ease are not to look like a sausage on the grill shortly before bursting, and squeezing out every air between you and the down item also squeezes out the air between the downs.
+Consequently, you loose the insulating effect of little air pockets, and your body heat would be conducted within short time to the outside and counteract to why you wear a down piece in the first place.
+Furthermore, this squeezing will break the downs and leads to premature aging of the down item.
+As a result, you would have to buy a new down piece earlier than necessary.
 And who likes spending money on down pieces to begin with?
-They are an inevitable necessity in cold climate regions, but nobody’s favorite piece in the closet.
+They are an inevitable necessity in cold climate regions, but nobody’s wardrobe favorite.

 11. Identify the down coat that is right for your climate zone.